Fabiola Camacho, Strategic Communications and Public Relations on Influential Women

 03What advice would you give to young women entering your industry?

 I think my biggest piece of advice would be to go for it.
 If there's an industry, a client, or a job that seems interesting for you, try it out.
-The time is going to pass anyway, and you may discover or fall in love with something you didn't expect.
+The time is going to pass anyway, so you might as well spend it discovering something you didn't expect, maybe even falling in love with it.

 Join Influential Women and start making an impact.
 Register now.